bpucker/MybMonday/README.md

 [Komatsuzaki et al., 2022](https://doi.org/10.1101/2022.06.23.497360) performed a genome-wide investigation of R2R3-MYBs in Japanese morning glory (_Ipomoea nil_).
 InMYB1 (INIL00g10723, INIL00g10723, INIL11g4087) was previously identified as an anthocyanin regulator, because its knock-out caused a flower mutant phenotype.
 InMYB2 (INIL05g09650) and InMYB3 (INIL05g09651) have also been considered as potential anthocyanin regulators.
 Clade 15 of the InMYBs corresponds to _Arabidopsis thaliana_ subgroup 7 thus most likely being involvedin flavonol regulation.
 Clade 16 of the IbMYBs matches the _A. thaliana_ subgroup 6 which is responsible for the anthocyanin regulation.
 Therefore, five genes in C16 are potential anthocyanin regulators.
 InMYB3 (INIL05g09651) seems to have an interspecific polymorphism as it lacks a complete R2R3 domain in this study, but was reported as a complete MYB before.

+### (72) _Brassica rapa_ _MYB18.1_ ###
+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** A LTR/Copia insertion in Brassica rapa MYB18 shows strong allele frequency differences between phenotypig plant pools suggesting strong selection during domestication #MybMonday (details: XXX)

+[Cai et al., 2022](https://onlinelibrary.wiley.com/doi/epdf/10.1111/pbi.13807) identified a TE insertion in _Brassica rapa_ _MYB18.1_.
+MYB18 is a positive regulator of the phyA photoresponse.
+A 4.8kb LTR/Copia disrupts the MYB gene.
+The comparison of two phenotypic pools of plants reveals almost complete dominance of this insertion allele in one pool, while it was almost not present in the other pool.
+This suggest that _MYB18.1_ was under strong selection during domestication.
+The data also suggest that the insertion allele was later re-introduced into other cultivars through breeding.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)